caktus/guidebook/docs/testing/frontend.md

 functions with no side effects.
 These are called [stateless functional components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).

-But because stateless functions don\'t provide an imperative API, the React test utilities don\'t know how to do certain important things with them (e.g. locate their DOM node).
-They also don\'t have lifecycle methods, making it hard to test certain behaviors (e.g. checking their output after a state update).
+But because stateless functions don't provide an imperative API, the React test utilities don't know how to do certain important things with them (e.g. locate their DOM node).
+They also don't have lifecycle methods, making it hard to test certain behaviors (e.g. checking their output after a state update).